 Psychologist/psychiatrist: These mental health professionals address the emotional, psychological, and behavioral needs of the person with cancer and those of their family.

 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Nasal cavity and paranasal sinus cancers can often be cured, especially if found early.
 Although curing the cancer is the primary goal of treatment, preserving the function of the nearby nerves, organs, and tissues is also very important.
 When doctors plan treatment, they consider how treatment might affect a person’s quality of life, such as how the person feels, looks, talks, eats, sees, and breathes.

-Descriptions of the common types of treatments used for nasal cavity and paranasal sinus cancer are listed below.
+The common types of treatments used for nasal cavity or paranasal sinus cancer are described below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 The 4 main treatment options are surgery, radiation therapy, chemotherapy, and immunotherapy.
 Your treatment plan may include 1 of these treatments or a combination of them.

 Surgery is frequently used to remove a tumor in the paranasal sinus or nasal cavity.
 During the operation, a surgical oncologist will remove the tumor and some surrounding healthy tissue, called a margin.